hongybun/dynamic_gpu_passthrough/README.md

 Log out and make sure that Wayland is selected on the login screen.

-In the likely case that `nvidia-smi` shows that `gnome-shell` has an active process on the dGPU, there are two possible fixes:
+In the likely case that `nvidia-smi` shows that there are active processes on the dGPU, there are two possible fixes:

 #### 1: Add a GNOME shell override:

-Run:
+If gnome-shell has an active process, log out and double check that Wayland is selected on the login screen, then log back in and run:

 ```bash
 systemctl --user edit org.gnome.Shell@wayland.service